-Students access the tool for the first time using a sign-up code which is unique to their form group.
-They then login using their email address and password and they can do so from any computer, tablet or smartphone.
+Students login using their email address and password and they can do so from any computer, tablet or smartphone.
 We would encourage you to use the platform with your child so you can support them through the process of deciding their next step.

-For more information, go to www.unifrog.org or contact Mrs Ludlam in Sixth Form at Oaklands.
+For more information, go to www.unifrog.org or contact Mr Godwin in Sixth Form at Oaklands.

-10 Tips for Building Resilience in Children and Teens during Key Stage 4 Mrs Bonnington & Mrs Mitchell
+10 Tips for Building Resilience in Children and Teens during Key Stage 4 Mrs Bonnington & Mrs Over